awslabs/multi-model-server/docs/mms_on_fargate.md

 2. There are two important things on the first step (apart from naming):

-* Platform version: it should be set to 1.1.0 .
+* Platform version: It should be set to 1.1.0 .
-* Number of tasks that the service should maintain as healthy all of the time, in our case we will use 3.
+* Number of tasks that the service should maintain as healthy all of the time, for this example you will set this to 3.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/number+of+tasks.png)

-3. Now it is time to configure the VPC and the security group.
-You should use the same VPC that was used for the LB (and same subnets!).
+3. Now it is time to configure the VPC and the security group. **You should use the same VPC that was used for the LB (and same subnets!).**

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3.2.1+Use+the+existing+VPC+Edit+sg.png)

-4. As for the security group, it should be either the same security group as you had for the LB, or the one that LB has access to:
+4. As for the security group, it should be either the same security group as you had for the LB, or the one that accepts traffic from the LBs security group.

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3.2.2+SG+Use+existing.png)

 5. Now you can connect your service to the LB that was created in the previous section.
-Select the application load balancer and set the LB name:
+Select the "Application Load Balancer" and set the LB name:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3.2.3+Add+load+balancing.png)

-6. Now we need to specify which port on the LB our service should be listening on:
+6. Now you need to specify which port on the LB our service should be listening on:

 ![](https://s3.amazonaws.com/mms-github-assets/MMS+with+Fargate+Article/3.2.4+Configure+load+blancer.png)